georged/enabler/content/post/introduction.md

 [Shawn Tabor](https://twitter.com/crmhobbit) briefly ventured into the tipping but soon figured out that he'd rather talk than write.
 Joel and I decided that other podcasts were boring and, since we talk a lot anyway, hello, CRM Audio.

 [Derik Bormann](https://twitter.com/derik_bormann) was happy to move the mouse while talking and https://youtube.com/crmtipoftheday was born.

-If you take a look at the YouTube stats above you'd notice that we didn't have much traction for two years.
+Take a moment and look again at the YouTube stats above.
+You'd notice that we didn't have much traction for **two years**.
 That's 2 years of making the videos **weekly**.
-Did I mention that patience and perseverance are the keys?
+Did I mention that consistency, patience and perseverance are the keys?

 And the rest is history.